Oghma-Infinium/Vagabond/README.md

 ### In-Game MCM options

  - **Smoothcam**: Try out various presets included if you don't like the default camera.
+ - **Lamas tinyhud**: Default settings might make the hud widget look wrong on some screen resolutions.
+Adjust the settings here.

 ## Updating the modlist